 This native tongue is also unique for having a lot of consonants and vowels than other spoken languages.

-There are several dialects of the TAA language and some other closely linked languages within the wider family of the TUU language.
-This suggests that the language has a connection from East to West.
+Several dialects of the TAA language and some other closely linked languages are within the wider family of the TUU language, which suggests that the language has a connection from East to West.

 The Kalahari Desert has a complex and rich history dating back thousands of years.
 The earliest evidence of human habitation in this specific place dates back to the Stone Age when hunter-gatherer societies roamed this region, depending on hunting and gathering for their subsistence.